 Jerry's New Year's Resolution

 A New Year's Resolution is generally hard to follow because we often think of major things that we need to change like quitting smoking or loosing lots of weight.
-When making a New Year's Resolution, try to think of small steps towards a larger goal.
+When making a New Year's Resolution, try to think of smaller steps towards a larger goal.
 This will help you to meet those steps while slowly climbing to your ultimate goal.

 Meredith looked at her little brother, Jerry, and smiled.
 “Mom wants us to make a New Year’s Resolution,” she said.
 “She wants us to tell them about it tonight when we celebrate New Year’s Eve.
 What’s yours gonna be?”

 Four-year-old Jerry gave his eight-year-old sister a chocolate smile as he looked up from eating his chocolate pudding.
 “What’s a reso…rev…restit….whatever you said?”